-The rapid advances in medical science, particularly over the past 10 years, have caused many to believe there is a scientific explanation for every illness.
-Further, we are confident a cure will result when the correct diagnosis is made and the proper treatment given.
-There is little credibility given, at this point, to the sovereignty of God over our health; at least not until there is a treatment failure.
-In prolonged illness I have heard many say, “Where is God now that I need Him?”
-There are many passages in the Word, such as Jeremiah 29:11-13 and Hebrews 4: 5-16, in which God plainly declares His never-failing love and concern for His children who are ill.
+The rapid advances in medical science particularly over the past ten years have caused many to believe there is a scientific explanation for every illness.
+We are confident a cure will result when the correct diagnosis is made and the proper treatment given.
+There is little credibility given to the sovereignty of God over our health, at least not until there is a treatment failure.
+In prolonged illness I have heard some say, “Where is God now when I need Him?”
+There are passages in the Word, such as Jeremiah 29:11-13 and Hebrews 4: 5-16, in which God plainly declares His never-failing love and concern for His children who are ill.
 He tells us to come boldly to His throne of grace for help when all else has seemingly failed.
-Regarding His presence, He promises in Hebrews 13: 5, that He is always present and He never forsakes us.
-When we are caught in the despair of failing health, and the uncertainty of our future, it is comforting to know our God is not only present, but is in control, and wants only the best for us.
+Regarding His presence He promises in Hebrews 13: 5 He is always present, and He never forsakes us.
+When we are caught in the despair of failing health and the uncertainty of our future it is comforting to know our God is not only present but is in control.

 There are truths about our lives and health which we will never fully understand.
-For instance, why am I being afflicted with an intolerable illness, when I have purposed to love and serve God, while others who seem to mock God, are perfectly healthy?
+For example why am I being afflicted with an intolerable illness when I have purposed to love and serve God?
+There are people around me who seem to mock God and are perfectly healthy.
 Why do I seem to be facing so many closed doors when an open door to good health would bring me such happiness?
-Do I have so much sin in my life God is punishing me to teach me a lesson, and He simply just doesn’t want me to be happy?
-It is here I must trust in Romans 8:28-29, with confidence that God is at work in my sickness.
-He will work it out for my good; and what seems like a closed door to me, is really an open door for Him to work in and through me.
+Do I have so much sin in my life God is punishing me to teach me a lesson, and He simply doesn’t want me to be happy?
+It is here I must trust in Romans 8:28-29 with confidence God is at work in my illness.
+He will work it out for my good, and what seems like a closed door is really an open door for Him to work in and through me.